-Although it's completely free, Scribus offers some serious publishing power including support for CMYK color, separations, ICC color management and versatile PDF creation.
-Although the interface isn't as slick as it could be, Scribus works across platforms so it hasn't been designed with any one particular operating system in mind.
+Although it's completely free, Scribus offers some publishing power including support for CMYK color, separations, ICC color management, and versatile PDF creation.
+Although the interface isn't as slick as it could be, it works excellently across platforms so it hasn't been designed with any one particular operating system in mind.

 One thing that isn't so easy to master on this design tool though is formatting.
 You may encounter several formatting issues when importing text as everything has to be done manually.
 Even just changing fonts doesn't happen in real-time.
 You have to change them and preview how they will look in another window.

 However, you can drag and drop elements with ease and export documents in EPS, SVG, and PDF format.
 Although importing PDF and EPS will be a hassle as you will need GhostScript to do so and this isn't easy for beginners to scripting.

 Is Scribus as good as InDesign?